 One of the most famous songs of the period was “My Dark Rosaleen” which stood for Ireland.
 The first verse includes the line “And Spanish ale shall give you hope My Dark Rosaleen.”

-The French intervention is well remembered in connection with the 1798 rebellion but the Spanish effort less so.
+The French intervention is well remembered in connection with the 1798 rebellion but the Spanish effort, less so.
 It also came close to a major victory with the Northern leaders Hugh O’Neill and Hugh O’Donnell coming to help.
 When the Spanish and Irish were defeated the “Flight of the Earls” began.

 On September 2, 1601 thirty-three ships sailed from Lisbon to Ireland.
 In total there were 4,432 men under the leadership of the Don Juan del Águila and Francisco de Toledo Tercios.
 Del Águila held the supreme command of the expedition as its General Field Master.
-The aim was to take the port of Cork, key southern port of the island and hold for a larger Spanish landing.
+The aim was to take the port of Cork, the key southern port of the island, and hold for a larger Spanish landing.